 Muskoka Golf Road Trip

 Three courses that make the case for Muskoka as one of the best golf destinations in Canada.
-The Canadian Shield does much of the heavy lifting — exposed granite, elevation changes, and lake views that few regions in the world can match.
-These are the ones worth making the trip for.
+The Canadian Shield does much of the heavy lifting visually — exposed granite, elevation changes, and lake views that few regions can match.
+Our recommended guide consists of the three best publicly accessible golf courses in the area, with a few other recommendations noted.

 Editor's note